 Our cannabis business license application writers make it simple for you to win a marijuana business license in the US Virgin Islands.
 Next, let’s take a look at the proposed timeline.

 As set forth in the Act, OCR must promulgate rules and regulations related to all activities no later than 180 days from its enactment.
 Then, OCR must start issuing applications for licenses and permits within a year of its promulgation of the rules and regulations.
-I’ll update this article when OCR has established the rules and released them to the public.

 If you want to win one of the first adult-use business licenses available in the USVI, start preparing now.
 Enlist the help of our expert marijuana consultants in the US Virgin Islands.
 In the meantime, read below for an overview of the USVI adult-use cannabis business program.